bham-carpentries/2019-01-16-bham_shell-novice/_episodes/01-intro.md

 will take some effort - and some time - to learn.
 A GUI presents you with choices and you select one.
 With a **command line interface** (CLI) the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
-They are not presented to you so you must learn a few, like learning some vocabulary in a new language.
-But a small number of commands gets you a long way, and we'll cover those essential few today.
+They are not presented to you as options directly, so you must learn a few like learning some vocabulary in a new language.
+But a small number of commands gets you a long way, and we'll cover those essential few in this course.

 ### Flexibility and automation